Perhaps you’ve heard that “content is king.” Maybe you’ve even heard of inbound marketing.

 What is Content Development?

-The term is interchangeable with content marketing.
+Content development is interchangeable with content marketing.

 Web content can be anything from blog posts to infographics to videos.